Galaxy morphologies at cosmic noon with JWST: A foundation for exploring gas transport with bars and spiral arms

-With these additional criteria, the number of identified barred systems increased to 84, with 74 in the low-redshift bin and 10 in the high-redshift bin.
+Using these additional criteria, the number of identified barred systems increased to 84, where 74 are in the low-redshift bin and ten are in the high-redshift bin.
 Notably, 81 out of the 84 barred galaxies were also classified as spiral galaxies.
 Figure \ref{fig: Examples of bars and spirals} (top panels) presents four examples of barred galaxies in our sample.
-The full mosaic of the colour images of the barred systems is available at \href{https://www.mpe.mpg.de/resources/IR/JWSTColorImages/barred_grid_A4.pdf}{this link}\footnote{\url{https://www.mpe.mpg.de/resources/IR/JWSTColorImages/barred_grid_A4.pdf}}.
+The full mosaic of the color images of the barred systems is available at \href{https://www.mpe.mpg.de/resources/IR/JWSTColorImages/barred_grid_A4.pdf}{this link}\footnote{\url{https://www.mpe.mpg.de/resources/IR/JWSTColorImages/barred_grid_A4.pdf}}.